Elder Financial Abuse: How to Prevent Two Common Financial Scams

 - Is the person asking you to send money?
 Most (though not all) fraudsters request money by wire transfer or Western Union.
 Pre-paid payment cards are also popular.

-In this scam, the fraudster pretends to be the victim’s grandchild, a police officer, a lawyer, or another agent on behalf of the grandchild.
-To contact the grandparent, the criminal calls or emails with news that the grandchild is facing an emergency situation.
-Examples are: needing to get out of jail, being stranded in a foreign land and needing to purchase a ticket to get home, or wanting to extricate him or herself from any number of situations.
+In this scam, the fraudster traditionally pretends to be the victim’s grandchild, a police officer, a lawyer, or another agent on behalf of the grandchild.
+To contact the grandparent, the criminal calls or emails with news that the grandchild is facing an emergency.
+Examples are needing to get out of jail, being stranded in a foreign land and needing to purchase a ticket to get home, or wanting to extricate him or herself from any number of situations.
 The bottom line is the “grandchild” needs money sent immediately.
 This scam can defraud grandparents of thousands of dollars.

 Typical characteristics of the grandparent scam include: